NYRChang/Twitify-2335/README.md

 1. Clone this repo from https://github.com/NYRChang/Twitify-2335 to your Github desktop

-2. Open the repo in your text editor and set up a .env file in your cloned repo
+2. Open the repo in your text editor and set up a .env file in your cloned repo to match the sample .env file provided (env-sample.txt), filling in each environment variable per Step 3.

-3. Get your Twitter and Spotify API keys and set them equal to the following environment variables in your .env file:
+3. Get your Twitter and Spotify API keys and set them equal to the following environment variables in your .env file in the cloned repo's root directory:

     Spotify username (your normal Spotify Username from your Spotify account):